LeStegii/cryptography-engineering/homework3/lecture9/README.md

 Answer: 3 RTT
 Reason: First, one RTT is needed for the OPRF, one for the AKE and one for the confirmation.
 The registration only needs have a RTT since the server doesn't have to answer.

+To reduce the RTT, the X and Y public keys can be sent with the message before instead of having a separate one.
+In order to use the implementation, follow the steps above but in the `bonus` folder.

 ## Expected Output

 ### Unregistered User